tobybreckon/chroma-keying/README.md

 - you should see a window with an image captured from the camera displayed.

-You should now see a live image from your webcam, _if not_ and you get an error try plugging/re-plugging the USB webcam a couple of times and re-run the program (last step above).
+You should now see a live image from your webcam, _if not_ and you get an error, try plugging/re-plugging the USB webcam a couple of times and re-run the program (last step above).

 You may now also wish to try the following:

 - re-orienting the image if it is upside down or back to front (left-right): find the function ```cv2.flip(image,-1)``` in the code and uncomment it.
 The number in the brackets controls what sort of flip is done.
 Try changing it to 0 or 1, to get a correct orientation for your image, then try other numbers to see the effect.
 - adding blurring to the image to remove image noise: find the line containing ```cv2.GaussianBlur(...)``` in the code and uncomment it.
-The specified filter sizes, _(5,5)_, which are known an parameters to the blurring function control how much blurring is performed in each of the horizontal (_x_-axis) and vertical (_y_-axis) directions in the image: you can try varying them for differing effects and re-running your code but the parameters you use must be _positive, odd_ numbers.
+The specified filter sizes, _(5,5)_, which are known as parameters to the blurring function control how much blurring is performed in each of the horizontal (_x_-axis) and vertical (_y_-axis) directions in the image: you can try varying them for differing effects and re-running your code but the parameters you use must be _positive, odd_ numbers.

 **Advanced:** you may wish to try this example [live_video.py](src/live_video.py?raw=1) which does image blurring on a live video image from the camera with graphical user interface (GUI) sliders to control the blurring on the live image.
 To try it, copy and paste it over your earlier code in the Visual Studio Code window, save it (File > Save), and then run it (click _"Run > Run Without Debugging"_) as before.  _[ you can exit the program by pressing ```x``` ]_